Tomato risotto is delicious and simple to make. The basic risotto recipe is lifted with the additional of tomato stock and confit tomatoes.

 - Heat the olive oil and butter in a large saucepan over a medium heat, add the onion and celery and saute gently for 5 minutes, taking care to soften but not colour the vegetables.
 Add the garlic to the pan and stir gently for a further minute.

-- Add the rice to the pan and continue to stir for a further 5 minutes.
+- Add the rice to the pan and stir to toast the rice for a further 1 minute.
 Do not leave the pan unattended otherwise the rice will stick.

-- Turn the heat up and pour the vermouth into the pan and stir until the wine has reduced.
+- Now turn the heat up and pour the vermouth into the pan and stir until the wine has reduced.
 At the same time place the stock into a separate saucepan over a low-medium heat to keep it warm.

-- Turn the heat in the frying pan down to low and add a ladle of stock to the rice mixture,stirring all the time.
+- Turn the heat in the frying pan down to a low-medium heat and add a ladle of stock to the rice mixture,stirring to combine.
 Continue to add the stock a ladle at a time, reducing the stock after each ladle.
 Do not leave the pan unattended, give the rice a stir every 30 seconds or so to stop the rice from sticking.
 This will release the starches in the rice to give a creamier risotto.

-- Once the stock has been added and reduced, this should take approximately 25-30 minutes, the rice should be al-dente and have a nice bite to it (do not over cook the rice as this will ruin the risotto.
+- Once all the stock has been added into the risotto and reduced, this should take approximately 20 minutes, the rice should be al-dente and have a nice bite to it.
+DO NOT over cook the rice as this will ruin the risotto.